-Another contributing factor is the added expense of repairing an older home, as essential components like plumbing, wiring, and building materials may not be modern.
+Another contributing factor is the added expense of repairing an older home, as essential components like plumbing, wiring and building materials may not be modern.
 Some insurance companies may even refuse to insure homes with pre-existing damage to the roof or the dwelling’s structure.

-In our guide to finding homeowners insurance for older homes, we’ll cover average costs, coverage options to consider, and the best ways to save money on your premium.
+In our guide to finding homeowners insurance for older homes, we’ll cover average costs, coverage options to consider and the best ways to save money on your premium.

-Expect to pay at least $1,400 a year for homeowners insurance and use this data as a jumping-off point in your search; because myriad factors go into home insurance rates, the profile used in our methodology may not align with yours.
+Expect to pay at least $1,600 a year for homeowners insurance and use this data as a jumping-off point in your search; because myriad factors go into home insurance rates, the profile used in our methodology may not align with yours.

 |Age of Home||Average Annual Premium||Monthly Premium||% Difference|